gotoz/runq/README.md

 * no modification to existing Docker tools (dockerd, containerd, runc...)
 * coexistence of runq containers and regular runc containers
 * no extra state outside of Docker (no libvirt, no changes to /var/run/...)
-* simple init daemon, no systemd, no busybox
+* small init program, no systemd
 * no custom guest kernel or custom qemu needed
 * runs on x86_64 and s390x